10 Insanely Useful Shaving Tips And Tricks That You May Not Know About

 If you want a mug that as smooth as a baby’s bottom after a shave, then use a straight razor.

 Straight razors are the only razors that can give you the cleanest shave because they’ve got a single blade that you can easily wield in a variety of shaving angles.
 There’s also less blade friction than a multi-blade cartridge.
-It also helps lessen razor bumps and hair tugging.
+But their ultimate benefits are helping lessen razor bumps and hair tugging.
+With a straight razor, you'll never have to often when should you change your blades, because you don't have to!

 Invest in a high-quality straight razor.
 Our founder, Derek Dodds of Naked Armor says that